What is eyelid ptosis repair?

 - Dr. Ardesh is a true expert in the field of facial plastic surgery who communicates clearly and honestly with his patients.

-What is the recovery like after eyelid ptosis repair in Los Angeles?
+What is the recovery like after eyelid ptosis repair?

 Pads will be placed on your eyes after surgery.
 If both eyes were treated, one pad is removed when you are ready to return home, and the other is removed the following day.
 You will be given drops and ointment to use and will return for a follow-up appointment in approximately one week.